drjp81/jobanalyzer/README.md

 ## Ethical & legal considerations

 Please see [docs/ETHICS.md¸](./docs/ETHICS.md) for guidance on legal compliance, candidate privacy, secure handling of API keys and secrets, model limitations, and recommended operational safeguards.
 This project is intended for lawful, responsible use; do not use it to violate terms of service, scrape sites that prohibit automated access, or make automated hiring decisions without human review.

+# TODO
+- adjust the "flow script" to attempt to use AnythingLLM and enrich automatically, if it's api is reachable, and ollama is not.
+- Remove the Embedding Code from the Ollama Workflow as it is unnecesaary